Korijn/keycmd/README.md

     environment: PAT_B64
 ```

-When I call `keycmd docker compose build` these two variables are exposed by keycmd and subsequently they are available as [docker compose build secrets](https://docs.docker.com/compose/use-secrets/). 👌
+When I call `keycmd 'docker compose build'` these two variables are exposed by keycmd and subsequently they are available as [docker compose build secrets](https://docs.docker.com/compose/use-secrets/). 👌

 ## Debugging configuration

 If you're not getting the results you expected, use the `-v` flag
 to debug your configuration.
 Keycmd will verbosely tell you about all the steps it's taking.

+Here's an example using cmd.exe, otherwise, the command would be `poetry run keycmd -v 'echo $ARTIFACTS_TOKEN_B64'`:

 ```
 ❯ poetry run keycmd -v echo %ARTIFACTS_TOKEN_B64%